Veterans fear the VA's new foreclosure rescue plan won't help them

 O'Connor is one of an untold number of veterans who ended up with much higher mortgage payments because they were pushed into loan modifications.
 Those modifications rolled the missed payments back into the mortgage — but with a new loan that had to be at current interest rates, which are about double what they were just two years ago.

-"So they upped my mortgage rate," O'Conner said.
+"So they upped my mortgage rate," O'Connor said.
 "And I'm kind of like, wait a minute, you guys are really screwing me here."

 "When I got the home, I was only paying $1,750.
 Now I'm paying $2,400," he said.